-Bilateral synchronized reserve transactions may be reported to PJM.
-Such reported bilateral synchronized reserve transactions must be for the physical transfer of synchronized reserve and must be reported by the buyer and subsequently confirmed by the seller through the Markets Gateway System no later than 1330 the day after the transaction starts.
+Bilateral Synchronized Reserve Transactions may be reported to PJM.
+Such reported Bilateral Synchronized Reserve Transactions must be for the physical transfer of Synchronized Reserves and must be reported by the buyer and subsequently confirmed by the seller through the Markets Gateway System no later than 1330 the day after the transaction starts.
 Bilateral transactions that have been reported and confirmed may not be changed; they must be deleted and re-reported.
 Deletion of a reported bilateral transaction after its start time has passed will result in a change in the end time of the transaction to the current hour.

-Bilateral synchronized reserve transactions reported to PJM may be entered either in MW or as a percentage of the purchaser's obligation.
-Participants are also required to indicate the reserve zone for which the transaction is applicable.
+Bilateral Synchronized Reserve Transactions reported to PJM may be entered either in MW or as a percentage of the purchaser's obligation.
+Participants are also required to indicate the Reserve Zone or Sub-Zone for which the transaction is applicable.

-Payments and related charges associated with the bilateral synchronized reserve transactions reported to PJM shall be arranged between the parties to the bilateral contract.
+Payments and related charges associated with the Bilateral Synchronized Reserve Transactions reported to PJM shall be arranged between the parties to the bilateral contract.

-A buyer under a bilateral synchronized reserve transaction reported to PJM agrees that it guarantees and indemnifies PJM, PJM Settlement, and the market participants for the costs of any purchases by the seller in the Synchronized Reserve Market, as determined by PJM, to supply the reported bilateral transaction and for which payment is not made to PJM Settlement by the seller.
+A buyer under a Bilateral Synchronized Reserve Transaction reported to PJM agrees that it guarantees and indemnifies PJM, PJM Settlements, and the Market Participants for the costs of any purchases by the seller in the Synchronized Reserve Market, as determined by PJM, to supply the reported bilateral transaction and for which payment is not made to PJM Settlement by the seller.

-Upon any default in obligations to PJM or PJM Settlement by a Market Participant, PJM shall not accept any new bilateral reporting by the Market Participant and shall terminate all of the market participant's reporting of Markets Gateway schedules associated with its bilateral synchronized reserve transactions previously reported to PJM for all days where delivery had not yet occurred.
+Upon any default in obligations to PJM or PJM Settlements by a Market Participant, PJM shall not accept any new bilateral reporting by the Market Participant and shall terminate all of the Market Participant's reporting of Markets Gateway schedules associated with its Bilateral Synchronized Reserve Transactions previously reported to PJM for all days where delivery had not yet occurred.

-PJM calculates and posts Synchronized Reserve Zone preliminary billing data on which market participants can use as a resource for pricing bilateral synchronized reserve transactions.
-The data can be found via PJM's Data Miner 2 Tool.
+PJM calculates and posts Synchronized Reserve Zone preliminary billing data which Market Participants can use as a resource for pricing Bilateral Synchronized Reserve Transactions.
+The data can be found via PJM's Data Miner 2 Tool: http://dataminer2.pjm.com/feed/sync_reserve_prelim_bill/definition.